Congratulations! You're expecting! Your mother and sister are planning your shower;

 to educate you and make sure you are on the right track in regards to caring for

 your baby.
-It's important that you find your baby nurse early as the book up fast!
+It's important that you find your nanny newborn care specialist early, as they book up fast!

 Don't worry about looking for your long-term nanny until after the baby is born.